cap-js/docs/cds/compiler-hdbcds-to-hdbtable.md

 }
 ```

-In the above sample, the entity `Service.BaseEntity` canot be seamlessly migrated and a full table migration will take place.
+In the above sample, the entity `Service.BaseEntity` can't be seamlessly migrated and a full table migration will take place.
 This is due to a difference in the way `doc`-comments are passed to the database.

 ::: code-group